Free & open-source software for language documentation

 Available Tools

-Explore ready-to-use tools.
-Click a card to open the website or GitHub page for downloads and instructions.
+Each card links to the tool’s website or GitHub page, with downloads and instructions.

-Record responses to video prompts and automatically export a single audio file with clearly separated entries—ready for ELAN or SayMore.
+Record responses to video and image prompts and automatically export a single audio file with clearly separated entries—ready for ELAN or SayMore.

 FLEx DiscourseChart Analysis Tool (FDAT)